 For reasons not fully understood, the receptors that psilocybin and LSD target produce a psychedelic experience, while the receptors the triptans target do not.
 However, when both receptors are targeted, the psychedelic experience can be amplified immensely, but not in a pleasant way.

-Unsurprisingly, another pharmaceutical used in the past to treat migraines, due to its affinity for those 5-HT receptors, is ergotamine, a peptide derived from ergot fungus, first isolated by Arthur Stoll at Sandoz Pharmaceuticals in 1918.
-Stoll worked alongside Albert Hoffman, the famous chemist who first synthesized LSD at Sandoz from, you guessed it, ergotamine.
+Unsurprisingly, another pharmaceutical used in the past to treat migraines due to its affinity for those 5-HT receptors is ergotamine, a peptide derived from ergot fungus, first isolated by Arthur Stoll at Sandoz Pharmaceuticals in 1918.
+Stoll worked alongside Albert Hofmann, the famous chemist who first synthesized LSD at Sandoz from, you guessed it, ergotamine.

-When Hoffman accidentally synthesized LSD he had also worked to isolate psilocybin from the mushroom Psilocybe mexicana.
-Sandoz sold psilocybin to clinicians using it for psychotherapy, before the drug was criminalized in 1968.
-It’s believed that Hoffman was actually working on synthesizing new medicines to treat headaches, which he may have apparently found, though the hype from his discovery’s psychedelic properties completely overshadowed any other use for it.
+When Hofmann accidentally synthesized LSD he had also worked to isolate psilocybin from the mushroom Psilocybe mexicana.
+Sandoz sold psilocybin to clinicians using it for psychotherapy before the drug was criminalized in 1968.
+It’s believed that Hofmann was actually working on synthesizing new medicines to treat headaches, which he may have apparently found, though the hype from his discovery’s psychedelic properties completely overshadowed any other use for it.

 After Sean gave me the micro-dose of magic mushrooms, my headache began to play out as expected.
 My liver had to first process the psilocybin, convert it to psilocin, and release a number of metabolites into my bloodstream; a process that usually takes 30 to 45 minutes.
 But after that time had passed, it felt like I had skipped the worst part of my headache and was coasting through the dull afterglow that marks the latter stage of my migraines.
 I also felt a little woozy – the feeling I knew the mushrooms were responsible for.

 It seemed Sean’s magic mushroom remedy worked.
-It didn’t stop the headache dead in its tracks, but it did mitigate the pain significantly and shorten the span of it.
+It didn’t stop the headache dead in its tracks, but it did mitigate the pain significantly and shorten its span.
 Now, had I been working at the time, the subtle psychoactive effects of the psilocybin may have been distracting, but with a full-blown migraine, no work would have been accomplished anyway.